udel-cbcb/al_ml_workshop/README.md

 **COVID Considerations**

 All participants must complete the UD COVID Check (https://covidcheck.udel.edu) each day before arriving on UD’s campus.
-While the University of Delaware no longer requires masks to be worn for non-classroom events, all participants are encouraged to bring a mask for use whenever social distancing cannot be maintained.
+Face masks must be worn indoors except when actively eating or drinking.

 **Please Be Kind**